Cavity-Magnon-Polariton spectroscopy of strongly hybridized electro-nuclear spin excitations in LiHoF4: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Dr. M. M\"{u}ller, Dr. A. Turrini, and Dr. R McKenzie for the helpful discussions.
+The authors would like to thank Dr. M. M\"{u}ller, Dr. A. Turrini, and Dr. J. Jensen for the helpful discussions.
 This work was funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program projects HERO (Grant No. 810451) and Swiss National Science Foundation (SNSF) grant No. 188648.